 The School Day

-Our day would begin with assembly, basically a church meeting complete with prayers and hymns, followed by our first lesson, a break of 15 minutes and another lesson until lunch at 12 noon.
+Our day would begin with Assembly, basically a church meeting complete with prayers and hymns, followed by our first lesson, a break of 15 minutes and another lesson until lunch at 12 noon.
 At 1 pm, later extended to 1.15 pm, we would have another lesson, then another break at 2 pm, followed by the last lesson and then home at 3 pm.

-With the baby-boom in full swing, class sizes rose to 58, in the case of mine.
+With the baby boom in full swing, class sizes rose to 58, in the case of mine.
 It was a scandal that was reported in the papers and parents protested.
 But there was nothing to be done.
 Nothing, that is, except get the children to teach.
 Yes!
 I’m not lying.
 As the best reader in my class, I was given my own remedial reading class which I took under the stairs near the entrance to the main block.
 It was a challenge because most of my small class of perhaps 8 readers had dyslexia.
 I can’t remember if I managed to improve their reading.
 I just knew they had a problem.
 It was only two years later, that one of those pupils, by this time a friend, was diagnosed with dyslexia.

 Time to dish the dirty: school dinners in Bucks were crap!
 In fact, not only crap, but most of the time, inedible.
 All would be served in stainless steel containers, even the water, which was our only drink.
 The steel gave everything a certain ‘tang.’
 I particularly hated the pilchards which were pickled in vinegar and tomato sauce.
 I hate vinegar anyway, it makes me sick, and the tomatoes used were so stewed that you couldn’t tell what they were any more.
-I used to hide my pilchards under the scoop of Smash (commercial mash potato which tasted like cotton wool).
+I used to hide my pilchards under the scoop of Smash (freeze-dried, pre-packaged mash potato which tasted like cotton wool).
 But then, Mrs Parks, the most evil teacher in the school, wised up to my technique and forced me to eat it while she held my spoon-hand firmly.
 I warned her:

 “I will be sick on you if you make me eat this.”